 This question, one of the most difficult on the list, shows the interviewer who did their homework.
 But it also speaks to the general character of the candidate.
 Pay attention to how they tackle this question.
 Is this person a problem-finder and solver?
 Do they communicate issues without being hyper-critical?
 How they respond can provide great insight into how well they would fit into your organization.

-Research from Bloomberg on recruiters searching for talent from a pool of MBA candidates named creative problem-solving and strategic thinking as top skills that are less common but highly desired.
-Candidates who can identify problems and also approach them as opportunity for innovation and creative solutions express a great attitude toward work.
+Research from Bloomberg on recruiters searching for talent from a pool of MBA candidates named creative problem solving and strategic thinking as top skills that are less common but highly desired.
+Candidates who can identify problems and also approach them as opportunities for innovation and creative solutions express a great attitude toward work.
 These people tend to be more proactive, rather than reactive.

 Interview Question 3